AG-64/Meme-Maker/README.md

 P.S. watermark can be disabled in settings

 This program made in Clickteam Fusion 2.5 Developer.
-I publish MFA file so you can make your own Meme Studio.
+I publish MFA file so you can make your own Meme Maker.